centau/vide/docs/tut/crash-course/8-implicit-effect.md

 This example is equivalent to the example seen on the previous page.

-Instead of explicitly creating an effect, assigning a (non-event) property a function will implicitly create an effect to update that property anytime a source used within is updated.
+Instead of explicitly creating an effect, assigning a (non-event) property a function will implicitly create an effect to update that property.

-Just like effects, the function is ran immediately in a reactive scope to set the property initially and determine what sources are being used.

 ## Children

 Children can also be set in a similar manner.
 A source passed as a child (passed with a number key instead of string key) can return an instance or an array of instances.
-Vide will automatically unparent removed instances and parent new instances when that source's stored instances change.
+An effect is automatically created to unparent removed instances and parent new instances on source update.

 ```lua
 local items = source {